Bill & Ted Face the Music: Development

-Brigette Lundy-Paine (who wore a surf shirt, and who is gender non-binary in real life) and Samara Weaving (who wore overalls) picked their own wardrobes, and were committed to creating a genderless look.
+Jack Haven (who wore a surf shirt, and who is gender non-binary in real life) and Samara Weaving (who wore overalls) picked their own wardrobes, and were committed to creating a genderless look.
 The producers decided to not repeat the anti-gay slurs used by the characters in previous Bill & Ted movies—a decision that was praised by both Winter and Reeves.

 Casting

 Both Winter and Reeves were confirmed to be in the movie once it was greenlit in May 2018.
 William Sadler was confirmed to be reprising his role as the Grim Reaper from the second film in March 2019.
-Brigette Lundy-Paine and Samara Weaving appeared for the roles as Ted's daughter Billie Logan and Bill's daughter Thea Preston, respectively.
+Jack Haven and Samara Weaving appeared for the roles as Ted's daughter Billie Logan and Bill's daughter Thea Preston, respectively.
 Keanu Reeves found out that Samara Weaving is the niece of Hugo Weaving, who worked with Reeves in The Matrix film series.
 Kid Cudi was also announced as a cast member for the film, playing himself as he gets caught up in the events of the film.
-Anthony Carrigan was cast in June 2019 as Bill & Ted's yet-named adversary in the film.
+Anthony Carrigan was cast in June 2019 as Bill & Ted's adversary in the film.

 In late June 2019, it was announced that Amy Stoch would be returning as Missy, and Hal Landon Jr. would be returning as Ted's father, Captain Logan.
 Other casting announcements include recasts of characters from previous films, with Erinn Hayes as Elizabeth, Jayma Mays as Joanna, and Beck Bennett as Deacon, Ted's younger brother.
 Among casting announcements in July 2019 include Jillian Bell as Dr. Taylor Wood, the family therapist to both Bill and Ted's families, Holland Taylor as the Great Leader in the future San Dimas, and Kristen Schaal as Kelly, a messenger sent from the future for Bill & Ted.

 Also in June 2019, Backstage listed a casting call for extras to appear as various historical figures.
 With help from Jake Tapper, a number of veterans supported by the Wounded Warrior Project were also featured as extras during filming.